mcobosb/environmentaltools/README.md

 ### **data** subpackage
 The *data* subpackage provides tools for downloading environmental data from various online sources.
 It includes automated functions to access and retrieve data from the **Marine Copernicus Service (CMEMS)**, allowing users to download oceanographic variables (sea surface temperature, currents, wave data, etc.) for specific spatial domains, depth ranges, and time periods.
 This module simplifies the process of obtaining high-quality environmental data for analysis and modeling purposes.

+### **drone** subpackage
+The *drone* subpackage provides comprehensive tools for **unmanned aerial vehicle (UAV) mission planning** and flight data generation for environmental monitoring applications.
+It includes functions for scan pattern generation, waypoint optimization, flight time calculation, and KMZ mission file creation for DJI aircraft.
+The module supports photogrammetry surveys, enables efficient coverage of study areas with configurable overlap parameters, and facilitates mission management through automated batching and preview generation.
+This tool is particularly useful for aerial data collection in coastal, terrestrial, and aquatic environments.

 ### **examples** subpackage
 In the *example** folder can be found a list of Jupyter Notebooks.
 Each one described how to run the code and how to use the main functions included in *environmentaltools*.